RuanHeleno/labEddit/backend/README.md

 ## :mega: Overview

-A API to my portfolio made based on a Social Media backend.
+A API to my portfolio made based on a Social Media fullstack.
 See more below :)

 ### Demo